 Note: This transcript is automatically generated.
 There will be mistakes, so please don’t use them for quotes.
 It is provided for reference use to find things better in the audio.

 Dan LeFebvre: Let’s start with the overall concept for the show turn.
 Was there really aspiring for George Washington during the revolutionary war?

 Michael Troy: [00:02:56] Oh, yeah.
-There was a spiring the coal perspiring, which was in New York, and it was a very real thing.
+There was a spy ring.
+The Culper Spy Ring, which was in New York, and it was a very real thing.
 I think it was the longest running and most active spiring for the Patriots during the revolution.

 General Washington realized he needed intelligence about the enemy if he wanted to have an advantage over the British.
 And, some of his earlier efforts, unfortunately, were quite amateurish. many people are familiar with the famous spy.
 Nathan Hale.
 I only had but one life to give for my country.
 He was kind of just set into long Island randomly, without any backup or support or any way to hide the notes that he was writing.

 And the British caught him and hanged him.
 So the Patriots had to get a little more advanced over time.
 And, and of course, they eventually developed the Culper spiring so

 Dan LeFebvre: [00:03:41] there was more than one spiring is that kind of what you’re saying?
 I know the show focuses on just this one.
 Ring of of characters, and there’s only so many you can have on a TV show, so it makes sense from what you’re saying, it sounds like that was kind of.

 The culmination of a lot of difference, attempts it espionage and intelligence gathering.